 - Kestutis Budrys, National Security Advisor to the President of Lithuania

 - Bruno Angelet, Security Policy Director, Belgian Foreign Affairs

 - Dr Joris Van Bladel, Senior Associate Fellow, Egmont

 16.30-18.00 Panel 2: NATO’s New Force Model: Implications for Europe

 Chair: Prof. Dr Alexander Mattelaer, Egmont & VUB

-- Julie Kita, Head of Section, Defence Capabilities, NATO
+- Julien Kita, Head of Section, Defence Capabilities, NATO

 - Major General Davide Re, Deputy Chief of Staff Plans, SHAPE

 - Dick Zandee, Head of the Security Unit, Clingendael Institute